llm-platform-security/SecGPT/README.md

-# SecGPT
+# SecGPT (aka IsolateGPT)

-SecGPT is an LLM-based system that secures the execution of LLM apps via isolation.
+SecGPT, aka IsolateGPT, is an LLM-based system that secures the execution of LLM apps via isolation.
 The key idea behind SecGPT is to isolate the execution of apps and to allow interaction between apps and the system only through well-defined interfaces with user permission.
 SecGPT can defend against multiple types of attacks, including app compromise, data stealing, inadvertent data exposure, and uncontrolled system alteration.
 The architecture of SecGPT is shown in the figure below.
 Learn more about SecGPT in our [paper](https://arxiv.org/abs/2403.04960).

 <p align="center"><img src="figure/architecture.bmp" alt="workflow" width="400"></p>